tedneward/Azgaarnoth/Classes/Feats.md

 * You gain proficiency with medium armor and shields.

+## Mounted Charge / Flyby
+*Prerequisite: Mounted Combatant, or flight abilities*

+As a mounted combatant (or as a flying creature), you have learned how to charge past an opponent and execute your attacks (including those of your mount) and pass the target without triggering attacks of opportunity.

 ## Mounted Combatant
 You are a dangerous foe to face while mounted.
 While you are mounted and aren't incapacitated, you gain the following benefits: